aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/30-service-catalog-puppet/20-bootstrapping/10-puppet-account.md

 {{< figure src="/how-tos/installation/create_stack_puppet.png" height="200" width="900">}}

 {{% notice note %}}
-Note that the Factory Initialization Stack has been deployed.
-If yours has not refer to 'Install Factory Process'
+Note you must have installed factory into this account already.
+If you have not done this already navigate to 'Install Factory Process'
 {{% /notice %}}

 ### Select the pre-configured AWS CloudFormation template
 Service Catalog Puppet can be installed via a pre-created AWS CloudFormation template stored in Amazon S3 under the following URL:
 >  `https://service-catalog-tools.s3.eu-west-2.amazonaws.com/puppet/latest/servicecatalog-puppet-initialiser.template.yaml`

 - Paste this URL under 'Amazon S3 URL':
 - Hit Next